yudin101/bootcamp-projects/README.md

 ### How it works?
 - Enter username and password length
 - Information gets saved in a CSV file
+- Displays the contnets of the CSV file

 ### Packages Used
 - os
 - csv
 - string
 - random
+- tkinter